A Luxurious Desire: Ancient Near Eastern Ivory Carvings

 min Read14 October 2022

-The allure of ivory, a lustrous material that when polished gleams and glows, exuding warmth and a mysterious beauty.
+The allure of ivory, a lustrous material that gleams and glows when polished, exudes warmth and mysterious beauty.
 Near Eastern ivory carvings are eerily seductive and hauntingly beautiful.
 Imagine the thrill of finding such exquisite artifacts.
 These forgotten treasures once adorned furniture, decorated walls, rooms, chariots, and horse bridles or embellished personal luxury items.
 Here is a peek into their tumultuous past.

 Ancient Assyrian Empire

 Since the majority of Near Eastern ivory carvings were discovered at ancient Assyrian sites, here is a brief history of the Assyrian Empire.
 Assyria was a kingdom located in northern Mesopotamia where the Tigris and Euphrates rivers flowed.
 The ancient kingdom spanned over four present-day countries: northern Iraq, southeastern Turkey, western Syria, and Iran.

 The Assyrian Empire was extremely powerful and controlled a vast area that stretched all the way to the Mediterranean.
 The Assyrians had a reputation for being great warriors; they were the first to use chariots and were fiercely intimidating with their deadly, iron weapons.
 Their greatest cities were Ashur, Nineveh, and Nimrud.
 Ashur was their first capital city and also the name of their most important God.

 The Neo-Assyrian Period was the last great era the Assyrians ruled.
 It was during this period that many of the exceptional ivory carvings were created between the 9th-7th centuries BCE.
 It was also during this time that the Assyrians re-expanded their empire and controlled the greatest amount of land throughout their entire history.